 4. Identify some faults and fix them.
 If your model moves exceptionally well, then demonstrate some common faults and common cues to fix them.

 - Up to 2 minutes on why IFAST should choose you.
 You are strongly encouraged to tell an anecdote that illustrates why you have the qualities to be a good coach, student, and intern.
+You should speak clearly into the camera without reading from a script.

 - Videos must be in landscape orientation, filmed from a tripod or a stable surface.